basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 I wanted to drop a file into `~/my-docs`, and have my AI instantly know about it.
 And I wanted my AI's "memory" to be a file I can edit, not a hidden vector in a database I can't inspect.

-So, in the spirit of [my migration to NixOS]({{< ref "/post/proxmox-to-nixos" >}}), I decided to build a declarative, file-based solution myself.
+So I decided to build my own file-based solution.

 {{% callout note %}}
-**TL;DR:** I built [`agent-cli`](https://github.com/basnijholt/agent-cli) features that act as a **middleware proxy**.
+**TL;DR:** I built [`agent-cli`](https://github.com/basnijholt/agent-cli) features that combine two ideas:

-You point your existing AI tools (like VS Code, Cursor, or chat apps) to `http://localhost:8000`, and suddenly they have long-term memory and access to your local files.
-I studied the state-of-the-art by cloning LlamaIndex, LangChain, Letta, Mem0, and PydanticAI—then re-implemented the best ideas with ONNX Runtime instead of PyTorch, keeping my install under 200MB instead of 8GB.
+1. **File-based storage:** Documents in a folder, memories as Markdown files with Git versioning.
+2. **OpenAI-compatible proxy:** Works with *any* OpenAI-compatible tool—Cursor, Cline, Open WebUI, LibreChat, Lobe Chat, your terminal—without lock-in.

+Tools like Open WebUI have built-in RAG, but that forces you to use only Open WebUI.
+My proxy means I can switch tools whenever I want, and they all share the same memory and document index.
 {{% /callout %}}

 ## 2. Learning from failure: AI Journal